-Title: Transforming teaching, enhancing learning: embedding equality and diversity in the curriculum
+Title: Transforming teaching, enhancing learning: embedding equality, diversity and inclusion in the curriculum

 Speaker: Dr Pauline Hanesworth, Academic Lead (Equality and Diversity / TEF), Higher Education Academy